 - Transportation Assistance: to ensure the student will be transported to their school of origin if residing outside of their normal attendance area

-- Student Advocacy: enforce the student has opportunities for the support and guidance needed to progress academically and socially; inform and help students engage in their school environment of special programs and extracurricular activities
+- Student Advocacy: ensure the student has opportunities for the support and guidance needed to progress academically and socially; inform and help students engage in their school environment with special programs and/or extracurricular activities

-- Build Collaborations: designated Point of Contact (Foster Care Liaison) to facilitate cooperation between the Office of Children’s Services and each student’s school; uphold confidentiality in the sharing of timely and pertinent information; maintain up to date records regarding contact information – legal guardian, fostering parents, and relevant safety issues
+- Build Collaborations: designated Point of Contact (Foster Care Liaison) facilitates cooperation between the Office of Children’s Services and each student’s school; uphold confidentiality in the sharing of timely and pertinent information; maintain up to date records regarding contact information – legal guardian, fostering parents, social worker and other relevant safety issues

-- Training and Professional Development: Educate school and child welfare teams on foster student’s rights in education and on the impact trauma has on a student’s academic and social/emotional development; assist in implementing supportive measures to address and overcome student’s unique challenges in their school environment
+- Training and Professional Development: Educate school and child welfare teams about the educational rights of students in foster care and on the impact trauma has on a student’s academic and social/emotional development; assist in implementing supportive measures to address and overcome student’s unique challenges in their school environment